 It’s important to use a good Middle Eastern tahini.
-A good tahini is a tahini that is made in an old-fashion way, where the sesame seeds are stone-ground.
+A good tahini is made in an old-fashion way, which when the sesame seeds are stone-ground.

 For the hummus

 - 1 large turnip or celeriac or parsley root - diced

 - 2 tablespoons lemon juice - ½ lemon

 - 1 small garlic clove